LeeCampbell/IntroToRx/content/08_Partitioning.md

 It can take thousands of messages and perform the necessary processing to find the handful that really matter to us.

 This is an example of the "fanning out, and then back in again" technique I described in ['The Significance of SelectMany' in the Transformation chapter](06_Transformation.md#the-significance-of-selectmany).
 This code uses `GroupBy` to fan out from a single observable to multiple observables.
-The key to this step is to create nested observables that provide the right level of detail for the processing we want to do—in this example that level of detail was "one specific ship" but it wouldn't have to be.
+The key to this step is to create nested observables that provide the right level of detail for the processing we want to do.
+In this example that level of detail was "one specific ship" but it wouldn't have to be.
 You could imagine wanting to group messages by region—perhaps we're interesting in comparing different ports, so we'd want to partition the source based on whichever port a vessel is closest to, or perhaps by its destination port.
 (AIS provides a way for vessels to broadcast their intended destination.)
 Having partitioned the data by whatever criteria we require, we then define the processing to be applied for each group.
 In this case, we just watched for changes to `NavigationStatus`.
 This step will typically be where the reduction in volume happens.
 For example, most vessels will only change their `NavigationStatus` a few times a day at most.
 Having then reduced the notification stream to just those events we really care about, we can combine it back into a single stream that provides the high-value notifications we want.

 Now that we've seen an example, let's look at `GroupBy` in a bit more detail.
 It comes in a few different flavours.
 We just used this overload: